WHO WE ARE

-To be equipped for college with the skills to be competitive and succeed!
+To be equipped for life with the skills to succeed!

 We can't wait to hear from you!
 Call us today and let us help you find what you're looking for.

-We are a small team of English experts who are committed to partnering with your student to help them grow!
-All of our teachers have excellent educational backgrounds, coupled with years of experience teaching.
+We are a small team of English experts who are committed to partnering with students to help them grow!
+All of our instructors have excellent educational backgrounds, coupled with years of teaching experience.

 "Having excellent writing skills can make you an indispensable member of your team or company.
 And it’s one of the best ways to remain consistently employable – no matter your profession.
 Especially when you consider that workers can spend a third of their time reading and writing emails alone (according to a Carleton University study).
 Then, depending on your role, it’s likely that you’ll also write reports and memos and, perhaps, proposals, PowerPoint presentations and social media updates.